 View world-class exhibits at the Pérez Art Museum Miami situated on picturesque Biscayne Bay in Museum Park.

-Or check out the Bass Museum of Art, The Wolfsonian and the World Erotic Art Museum — all located in the Art Deco District of South Beach.
+Or check out the The Bass, The Wolfsonian and the World Erotic Art Museum — all located in the Art Deco District of South Beach.

 Every December is another art event you won’t want to miss.
 Art Basel Miami Beach is North America’s most comprehensive international contemporary art fair, with 67 galleries from 31 countries on exhibit this year.
 Held at the Miami Beach Convention Center, the festival draws more than 70,000 art dealers, artists, collectors and aficionados to Miami.
 It's also spawned over 20 satellite fairs, as well as parties and events in abundance.

 Share the Love: For the latest events, special offers and giveaways specially designed for the LGBT community, “like” us at Facebook.com/VisitMiamiLGBTQ and follow us on Twitter: @VisitMiamiLGBTQ.
 We'd love to see your photos!
 Share them with us and don't forget to use the hashtag: #FoundInMiami.